FAQs

 - 20

 You can.
-(I use to moisturize my dog's nose!)
+(I use to use it to moisturize my dog's nose!)

-And while I have you on this topic: please do not use anything on the vulva or vagina that is not designed/approved to be there!
+And while I have you on this topic: please do not use anything on the vulva or vagina that is not designed or approved to be there!

 - 21